 Carole suggested that campervans should be allowed to park overnight in the car park again to increase income from donations.
 It was agreed that a few each night is not a problem and is financially helpful but no overnight parking was a planning condition based on the flood risk.

 It was questioned whether the Trust would consider a community take-over of the Kinlochewe shop and Post Office.
 The Trust had thought about this but decided it was too big a project for such a small group.
 The idea had been revisited when GALE had suggested a joint project.
-However, the process of obtaining funding and completing an asset transfer is a very lengthy one and, though initially very interested, once aware of the timeframe, Hazel and Jeremy felt they could not go down the community buy-out route and chose instead to put the house and shop on the open market.
+However, the process of obtaining funding and completing an asset transfer is a very lengthy one and, though initially very interested, once aware of the timeframe, the owners felt they could not go down the community buy-out route and chose instead to put the house and shop on the open market.
 The Trust will continue to monitor the situation.